jspchp63/rcircuit-phase-engine/README.md

-RCIRCUIT provides a research direction toward transport-independent compute — the next major frontier for hyperscalers, defense, and low-power AI.
+RCIRCUIT provides a research direction toward transport-independent compute — a major frontier for hyperscalers, defense, and low-power AI.

 11. Practical Use Cases (Research & Industry)
 RCIRCUIT can be used today for: